-Quick and easy Sooji Halwa – Ashtami Prasad is a traditional Indian slow cooked sweet semolina pudding that comes together in 20 minutes and is prepared with just 6 basic ingredients!
+Quick and easy Sooji Halwa – Ashtami Prasad is a traditional Indian slow cooked sweet semolina pudding that comes together in 20 minutes and is prepared with just six essential ingredients!

 People welcome young girls in their house.

 - Tie roli (a sacred thread) on their little hands.

 - Perform the young girl’s aarti, touch their feet and seek blessings.

 - Then the girls are made to sit in a row